-The Company's Retirement Income Plan, a trustee defined benefit pension plan, provides monthly benefits upon retirement at age 65 to eligible employees.
+The Company's Retirement Income Plan, a trustee defined benefit pension plan, provides monthly benefits upon retirement at or after age 65 to eligible employees.
 In the second quarter of 2005, the Company's Board of Directors approved a resolution to cease all future retirement benefit accruals under the Retirement Income Plan effective June 30, 2005.
 Retirement income benefits are based on the average of the employee's compensation from the Company for the five consecutive complete calendar years of highest compensation during the last ten consecutive complete calendar years ("final average compensation") immediately preceding June 30, 2005.
-The estimated annual benefit payable at the later of retirement or age 65 is \$82,056 for Mr. Randall Rollins, \$155,664 for Mr. Gary Rollins, \$29,844 for Mr. Glen Rollins, \$13,620 for Mr. Knottek and \$11,280 for Mr. Cynkus.
+The estimated annual benefit payable at the later of retirement or age 65 is \$0 for Mr. Gary W. Rollins, \$0 for Mr. Paul E. Northen, \$82,059 for Mr. R. Randall Rollins, \$11,674 John F. Wilson and \$28,512 for Thomas E. Luczynski.
 The Plan also provides reduced early retirement benefits under certain conditions.
-In accordance with the Internal Revenue Code, the maximum annual benefit that could be payable to a Retirement Income Plan beneficiary in 2007 was \$180,000.
-However, this annual dollar limitation is actuarially increased for a participant whose pension commences later than his normal retirement date.
-In accordance with the Internal Revenue Code, the maximum compensation recognized by the Retirement Income Plan was \$210,000 in 2007.
-Retirement benefits accrued at the end of any calendar year will not be reduced by any subsequent changes in the maximum compensation limit.